-Chris Crass’s talks can be tailored to be keynotes or highly interactive presentations depending on your needs and goals.
+Chris Crass’s talks can be tailored to be keynotes or highly interactive workshops depending on your needs and goals.
 He loves working with people new to these ideas as well as people who have long been involved in the work of social change.
 Central themes in all of Chris Crass’s interactive talks and keynotes include:

-• Creating a culture of inspiration to counter despair and build resilience for liberation
+• Creating a culture of inspiration to counter despair and build resilience

 • Moving through guilt, shame and fear into courage, love, and action